collective/collective.documentfile/README.rst

 - a basic content type implementation for storing documents, that gets its metadata and cover image automatically copied over from the original document file

-To support various types of documents, install:
+The behavior can be used with any Dexterity content type.
+It does not however provide a cover image field: a image field named 'image' must be assigned separately, for example by also assigning the lead image behavior.

+Note that in addition to this package, you need additional packages that do the actual document-specific metadata extraction:

 - Products.OpenXml for MS Office document support
 - collective.pdfdocument for PDF support

 Adding support for other document types only requires registering a named adapter of plone.namedfile.interfaces.INamedFile to collective.documentfile.interfaces.IDocumentFile, named according to the mime type of the document.
+There's also a base adapter that provides default empty values, useful for partial IDocumentInfo implementations, ie. when you only want some metadata updated from file rather than all of what IDocumentInfo specifies.

 Not provided
 -------------